 According to a New York Times Report, since the deadly outbreak of Legionnaires’ disease at the Opera House Hotel in the South Bronx was discovered in July, twenty of the more than 135 other cooling towers tested were found to be infected with the Legionella bacteria.
 This prompted the NYC Health Dept. to send a letter to every building in the city with a cooling tower ordering that they evaluate and disinfect their tower within two weeks of receiving the letter.

 Following the actions of the NYC Health Dept. Mayor DeBlasio signed into law that cooling towers be regulated.
 The legislation requires the registration of all cooling towers, annual certification, quarterly inspection, and reporting of increased microbes to the Department of Health and Mental Hygiene.
 The legislation also mandates the disinfection of cooling towers with levels of microbes that pose potential health risks.
 Violations of registry, certification and inspection requirements are liable for civil penalties up to $10,000.
-Failure to disinfect towers with increased microbes are classified as misdemeanors, punishable up legionella2to $25,000.
+Failure to disinfect towers with increased microbes are classified as misdemeanors, punishable up to $25,000.

 The legislation takes effect immediately, and building owners were given 30 days to register their cooling towers.
 The DeBlasio administration, New York City Council, and Governor Cuomo collaborated closely on the policy to ensure consistency in regulation in New York City and across the state.
 NYC is the first major city in the US to regulate the use of cooling towers.
 This new legislation is a pre-emptive action to prevent future illness.
 The New York City Outbreak claimed 12 lives and sickened more than 120 others in the South Bronx, making this the worst Legionella outbreak in the city’s history.
 Legionella in cooling towers and other building systems (boilers, potable water, etc.) unfortunately isn’t new news, but has been a topic of robust discussion across the country and around the world for many years and in many countries around the world.
 In many countries including the UK and Australia, cooling towers must be registered and are closely regulated by Health and Safety officials; With the NYC outbreak occurring on the heels of ASHRAE releasing its ANSI/ASHRAE Standard 188-2015 Legionellosis: Risk Management for Building Water Systems.
 Air Solution Company foresees that there will be increasing regulations placed on the use of cooling towers across North America.